jpcx/ccutl/README.md

 ## Contributing

 Contribution is welcome!
 Please make a pull request.
-C++ is an extremely versatile language, I'd like to make it even more so!
+C++ is an extremely versatile language; I'd like to make it even more so!
 If you have any suggestions, please let me know at m@jpcx.dev or file a bug report.
-Make sure to update the submodules in order to begin development.
+Make sure to update the submodules and run `npm i -d` in the `bs` directory in order to begin development.

 For general development contributions, read the guide below: